elegant-scipy/elegant-scipy/markdown/ch3.markdown

 Now, think of what happens when the kernel is (1, 0, -1), the difference filter, for a signal `s`.
 At any position `i`, the convolution result is `1*s[i+1] + 0*s[i] - 1*s[i-1]`, that is, `s[i+1] - s[i-1]`.
-Thus, when adjacent values are identical, the convolution gives 0, but when `s[i+1] > s[i-1]` (the signal is increasing), it gives a positive value, and, conversely, when `s[i+1] < s[i-1]`, it gives a negative value.
+Thus, when the values adjacent to `s[i]` are identical, the convolution gives 0, but when `s[i+1] > s[i-1]` (the signal is increasing), it gives a positive value, and, conversely, when `s[i+1] < s[i-1]`, it gives a negative value.
 You can think of this as an estimate of the derivative of the input function.